blazerer/cv/index.md

 <details><summary>Multiaxis Roughing Demonstration</summary>
 <p>
  <br>
- This toolpath generation algorithm was implemented as a combination of approaches between 5ax and 3ax project areas.<br>
+ This toolpath generation algorithm was implemented as a combination of approaches between 5ax and 3ax project areas.<br><br>
- My aim was actual implementation of already scoped project and pushing it to production.<br>
+ My aim was actual implementation of already scoped project and pushing it to production.<br><br>
 Here is the marketing demonstration of this tool:
  <br>
  <br>